 It used to be dry climates were considered safe from heartworm, but this heart disease has been reported in all 50 states.
 Better to be safe than sorry, especially considering the involved treatment.

 “Heartworm disease is treatable with an [arsenic-based] intramuscular injection given multiple times,” Dr. Eckholm says.
 “It is painful but effective in most cases.”

 “Dogs with severe cases will not always survive.”

 So what is a severe case?
 How about up to 250 worms living in your dog for several years!
-Better just get the more cost-effective heartworm medication; there are pills, topicals, and injections, some of which also prevent other types of worms.
+Better to just get the more cost-effective heartworm medication; there are pills, topicals, and injections, some of which also prevent other types of worms.

 Consult your vet to see which is best for your dog, who will have to be tested before you can give the preventative medication to make sure he doesn’t already have heartworm.

 Pretty much everyone knows dogs can’t eat chocolate.
-But surprisingly, a good number of dogs still manage to get their paws on it, and it remains of the most common causes of poisoning in dogs.
+But surprisingly, a good number of dogs still manage to get their paws on it, and it remains one of the most common causes of poisoning in dogs.

 The amount your dog eats and the type of chocolate are the two main issues.

 “One piece can affect a small dog,” Dr. Eckholm explains.
 “And dark chocolate is much worse than milk chocolate.”